KhronosGroup/libclcxx/README.md

 	* ``<generator> docs``

-		To clean the documentation built, you can run ``<generator> clean_docs``, this will delete the html documentation from the docs directory.
+		To clean the documentation built, you can run ``<generator> clean-docs``, this will delete the html documentation from the docs directory.

 		To clean the test object files, you can run ``<generator> clean-test``, this will delete the compiled object files from the test source directory.